 How long does implantation bleeding last?

+How long can implantation bleeding last?
 Implantation bleeding is short and typically goes away on its own.
 It usually shouldn’t last for more than 24 to 48 hours.
+You may be wondering, "Can implantation bleeding last 3 days?"
 For some women though, implantation bleeding may last as long as a few days, which is why some women can mistake it for a period.

 The only real way to find out if light bleeding is your period coming early or a very early sign of pregnancy is to take a home pregnancy test.
 From the moment an embryo implants into the uterus, it starts producing human chorionic gonadotropin hormone (hCG), which is the hormone produced by the cells surrounding a growing embryo.